jagerber48/sciform/docs/source/format specification mini language.rst

   :mod:`sciform`.
 The built-in automation features include

   * Automated selection of fixed-point or scientific notation.
-For :mod:`sciform`, the user must explicity indicate the format mode.
+For :mod:`sciform`, the user must explicity indicate the exponent mode.
   * Truncation of trailing zeros without the ``#`` option.
 For :mod:`sciform`, trailing zeros are never truncated if they fall within the user-selected precision or significant figures.